 Fully-Managed or Self-Managed?

-Self-managed cloud is managed on-prem, and no support is provided by the host.
-Self-managed setups are less expensive than those that are fully managed, and the user has full control.
+With a self-managed clouds, the infrastructure and data are directly managed by your team, and no support is provided by the host.
+These self-managed setups are less expensive than those that are fully managed, and the user has full control.
 But this also means that IT staff is responsible for all maintenance and server upkeep, which may increase human resource costs.

 Pros

-• Minimal human resource hours are needed to configure a cloud setup.
-Titan MFT Server, for example, can be set up in the cloud in under an hour.
+- Minimal human resource hours are needed to configure a cloud setup.
+Using today’s web-driven user interfaces for the public cloud marketplaces, solutions such as Titan MFT Server, can be spun-up in less than an hour

-• No effort or overhead expense of updating server operating systems is necessary.
+- For many Cloud instances, no effort or overhead expense of updating server operating systems is necessary

 Cons